Sheep farming in Wales: Environmental impact

-The RSPB's State of Nature report found that 60% of animal and plant species in Wales have declined over the last 50 years and 31% have declined strongly with farming practices being blamed for loss of habitats.
-However, the National Farmers' Union (NFU) said it was "unfair to conveniently lay the blame on farming".
+The RSPB's State of Nature report found that 60% of animal and plant species in Wales have declined over the last 50 years and 31% have declined strongly with farming practices being blamed for loss of habitats.However, the National Farmers' Union (NFU) said it was "unfair to conveniently lay the blame on farming".
 NFU Cymru president Ed Bailey said that “many farmers and visitors to the countryside will be surprised about the report's findings given the huge effort farmers now place on managing the environment".

+Greenhouse gas fluxes from soils are hard to understand, but the largest single greenhouse gas emission by sheep is them belching methane.
+This is measured with portable accumulation chambers, and breeding for less is being attempted.
+Methane suppressing feed is being tried, and considered by the Welsh government.
+However a 2024 study estimated that although it might be possible to reduce greenhouse gas emissions by about a third, sheep farms in total cannot reach net zero without carbon sequestration, for example by growing more trees.
+However the study says that planting trees may not be suitable for all sheep farms.
+Much lamb is exported and it has been suggested that less should be produced.

+Challenges regarding post Brexit land use

+Brexit introduced significant environmental considerations for sheep farming in Wales, primarily through anticipated changes in land use.
+Economic challenges post-Brexit lead to a decline in the viability of sheep farming, prompting farmers to seek alternative uses for their land.
+One prominent projection suggested a substantial increase in forest cover, with estimates indicating that between 35,000 and 313,000 hectares of additional broadleaf forest could be established in Wales by 2030.
+This shift toward afforestation is seen as a means to offset income losses from reduced sheep farming profitability and aligns with broader environmental objectives, such as carbon sequestration and biodiversity enhancement.
+However, this transition also raises concerns about the preservation of traditional landscapes and the cultural heritage associated with sheep farming in Wales.
+Balancing economic resilience with environmental sustainability remains a critical challenge for Welsh agriculture in the post-Brexit era.

 Cultural significance

 The National Wool Museum of Wales is located in Dre-fach Felindre, near Llandysul in Carmarthenshire and is part of the National Museum Wales.
 After refurbishing, the museum was reopened in 2004.
 Sheep farming is closely associated with Wales culturally and is often the subject of "lewd jokes and anti-Welsh sentiment" especially by the English.